cname87/project-perform-k8es/README.md

 - The web application is a sports team management application.
 It authenticates users, displays team information and allows team information to be added or updated.
 It calls out via an OpenAPI to a backend service to access and update the team member information.

-- The backend service implements a network loadbalancer forwarding the frontend requests evenly across the backend pods in the cluster.
+- The backend service implements a clusterIP service forwarding the frontend requests evenly across the backend pods in the cluster.

 - The backend microservice implemented in the backend pods provides REST API access to the team member information.
 It calls out to a MongoDB datbase server hosted by Atlas to persist the team member information.